 It takes a lot for you to step outside the everyday and come to London, we know that.
-But we want you to go even further.
-Meet British students and start to immerse yourself in the British student way of life.
+But we want you to go even further and immerse yourself in the British student way of life.
 That can happen at City & Guilds of London Art School because we're small and it's easy to make friends.
 We want you to work hard and be ambitious.
-And we also think you'll get most out of your time here if you travel in your free time and see some of the UK's quieter corners, as well as our European neighbours.
+And we also think you'll get most out of your time here if you explore the UK and Europe in your free time.
 We'll provide support and guidance every step of the way.